Premarin 0.625 mg Coated Tablets

 For women with a uterus

-If pregnancy occurs during medication with Premarin treatment should be withdrawn immediately.
+If pregnancy occurs during treatment with this medicine, it should be withdrawn immediately.
 The results of most epidemiological studies to date relevant to inadvertent foetal exposure to oestrogens indicate no teratogenic or foetotoxic effects.

 Breast-feeding